Point-in-time restore for block blobs

 The retention period begins a few minutes after you enable point-in-time restore.
-Keep in mind that you cannot restore blobs to a state prior to the beginning of the retention period.
-For example, if you enabled point-in-time restore on May 1st with a retention of 30 days, then on May 15th you can restore to a maximum of 15 days.
-On June 1st, you can restore data from between 1 and 30 days.
+Keep in mind that you can't restore blobs to a state prior to the beginning of the retention period.
+For example, if you enabled point-in-time restore on May 1 with a retention of 30 days, then on May 15 you can restore to a maximum of 15 days.
+On June 1, you can restore data from between 1 and 30 days.

 The retention period that you specify for point-in-time restore has no effect on the retention of blob versions.
 Blob versions are retained until they are explicitly deleted.
 To optimize costs by deleting or tiering older versions, create a lifecycle management policy.
 For more information, see Optimize costs by automatically managing the data lifecycle.

 The time that it takes to restore a set of data is based on the number of write and delete operations made during the restore period.
-For example, an account with one million blobs with 3,000 blobs added per day and 1,000 blobs deleted per day will require approximately two hours to restore to a point 30 days in the past.
-A retention period and restoration more than 90 days in the past would not be recommended for an account with this rate of change.
+For example, an account with one million blobs with 3,000 blobs added per day and 1,000 blobs deleted per day requires approximately two hours to restore to a point 30 days in the past.
+A retention period and restoration more than 90 days in the past wouldn't be recommended for an account with this rate of change.